 And, because contract workers aren't directly employed by your organization and usually have their own insurance, you have less legal risk.
 They also aren't eligible for workers compensation insurance.

-Another reason organizations hire contractors is that organizations don't need to provide employee benefits, such as health insurance or health reimbursement arrangements (HRAs), to their contract workers.
+Another key aspect of why organizations hire contractors is that companies don't need to provide employee benefits, such as health insurance or health reimbursement arrangements (HRAs), to their contract workers.
 While this isn't required, offering benefits such as employee stipends can help your organization attract and retain 1099 employees without impacting their independent status.
 That's because stipends are considered taxable income.

 Finally, many contractors work remotely.
 This allows organizations to save money on office space.